logto-io/connectors/packages/connector-saml/README.md

 ### privateKey and privateKeyPass

-`priveteKey` is an OPTIONAL value and is required when `signAuthnRequest` is `true`.<br/>`privateKeyPass` is the password you've set when creating `privateKey`, required when necessary.

-If `signAuthnRequest` is `true`, the corresponding certificate generated from `privateKey` is required by IdP for checking the signature.
+`privateKey` is an OPTIONAL value and is required when `signAuthnRequest` is `true`.<br/>`privateKeyPass` is the password you've set when creating `privateKey`, required when necessary.<br/>If `signAuthnRequest` is `true`, the corresponding certificate generated from `privateKey` is required by IdP for checking the signature.

 ### encPrivateKey and encPrivateKeyPass

-`encPrivateKey` is an OPTIONAL value and is required when `encryptAssertion` is `true`.<br/>`encPrivateKeyPass` is the password you've set when creating `encPrivateKey`, required when necessary.

-If `encryptAssertion` is `true`, the corresponding certificate generated from `encPrivateKey` is required by IdP for encrypting SAML assertion.
+`encPrivateKey` is an OPTIONAL value and is required when `encryptAssertion` is `true`.<br/>`encPrivateKeyPass` is the password you've set when creating `encPrivateKey`, required when necessary.<br/>If `encryptAssertion` is `true`, the corresponding certificate generated from `encPrivateKey` is required by IdP for encrypting SAML assertion.

 > ℹ️ **Note**
 >
 > For keys and certificates generation, `openssl` is a wonderful tool.
 Here is sample command line that might be helpful:
 >
 > ```bash
-> openssl genrsa -passout pass:foobar -out encryptPrivateKey.pem 4096
+> openssl genrsa -passout pass:${privateKeyPassword} -out ${encryptPrivateKeyFilename}.pem 4096
-> openssl req -new -x509 -key encryptPrivateKey.pem -out encryptionCert.cer -days 3650
+> openssl req -new -x509 -key ${encryptPrivateKeyFilename}.pem -out ${encryptionCertificateFilename}.cer -days 3650
 > ```
+>
+> `privateKey` and `encPrivateKey` files are enforced to be encoded in `pkcs1` scheme as pem string, which means the private key files should start with `-----BEGIN RSA PRIVATE KEY-----` and end with `-----END RSA PRIVATE KEY-----`.

 ### nameIDFormat